nidzo732/NetWork/_sources/Tutorial.txt

 First argument is a function to be executed in the new task, the second optional argument is a tuple of positional arguments that will be given to the function, the third optional argument is a dictionary of keyword arguments given to the function.
-The submit method returns an instance of NetWork.task.TaskHandler, which is use to control a running tasks.
+The :py:meth:`submit <NetWork.workgroup.Workgroup.submit>` method returns an instance of NetWork.task.TaskHandler, which is use to control a running tasks.
 The handler has methods for getting the return value, terminating, checking exceptions etc.
 In this turorial we will use two methods, result and running, for other methods see the documentation of NetWork.task.TaskHandler class.
 Here is a program that gives three tasks to the workgroup, waits for them to finish and gets the results